anoma/nspec/docs/arch/system/state/resource_machine/data_structures/resource/definition.md

 |`nullifierKeyCommitment`|`NullifierKeyCommitment`|is a nullifier key commitment.
 Corresponds to the nullifier key $nk$ used to derive the resource nullifier (nullifiers are further described [here](./computable_components/nullifier.md))|
 |`randSeed`|`RandSeed`|randomness seed used to derive whatever randomness needed|

 To distinguish between the resource data structure consisting of the resource components and a resource as a unit of state identified by just one (or some) of the resource computed fields, we sometimes refer to the former as a *resource object*.
+Data which is referenced by the resource object - such as the preimage of `valueRef` - we refer to as *resource-linked data*.